 The story behind it

 ‘Waste Not’ is a culmination of Xiangyuan’s hoarded items.
 She took to the extreme the Chinese ‘Wù jìn qí yòng’ (物尽其用) waste not philosophy as a survival tactic in a period when the country was experiencing shortage and fear due to the political and social turmoil, the Cultural Revolution1 as well as the natural disasters experienced during her childhood.
-Another contributing factor to Xiangyuan’s hoarding was the unexpected death of her husband which resulted in a state of grief and depression and a void created by the immense loss.
+Another contributing factor to Xiangyuan’s hoarding was her husband’s unexpected death, which resulted in a state of grief and depression and a void created by the immense loss.

 The meaning of the exhibition

 Therefore, his installation acts as a way of memorializing and reminiscing.
-It is a bittersweet journey of loss, hardship, and resilience where through the installation in cataloging the objects she had accumulated through the years, Song Dong’s mother was able to share her childhood memory and overcome her pain.
+It is a bittersweet journey of loss, hardship, and resilience.
+Through the installation in cataloging the objects she had accumulated through the years, Song Dong’s mother was able to share her childhood memory and overcome her pain.